ckuelker/pankyll-documentation/en_US/Documentation/creating-a-pankyll-site.md

 ---
-title: Creating A Pankyll Site
+title: Creating A Pankyll Website
 type: doc
 TOC: True
 author: Christian Külker
 date: 2020-04-30
 keywords:
-    - Pankyll Site
+    - Pankyll Website
 Categories:
     - Documentation
 Tags:
-    - Creating A Site
+    - Creating A Website
     - Example
     - Getting started
     - Pankyll
     - Rankle
     - Theme
     - YAML
-description: Creating a Pankyll web site from scratch
+description: Creating a Pankyll website from scratch

 ---

-The easiest way to create a web site is to use an [example] repository to kick start the web site.
+The easiest way to create a website is to use an [example] repository to kick start the website.
 See the [getting started] page for details.
-However, this document describes in more detail how to kick start a [Pankyll] web site from scratch.
+However, this document describes in more detail how to kick start a [Pankyll] website from scratch.
 For this to work it is assumed that [Pankyll] is installed.
-Choose a site name, for example '**mysite**'.
+Choose a website name, for example '**mysite**'.
 We assume you use the [Rankle] [theme].

 ```shell
 mkdir mysite